Selleo/cli/README.md

 ## AWS

-### ECS
+### Dev

-Deploy new docker image to ECS cluster and service.
-This will create a new task revision and create a deployment.
+You can fetch secrets from AWS store parameters and run the command:

 ```
-selleo aws ecs deploy --cluster CLUSTER_ID --service SERVICE_NAME --docker-image DOCKER_IMAGE --region AWS_REGION
+selleo aws dev --region eu-central-1 --path /office/dev/api npm run start
 ```

 ## About Selleo